Napolitain/liquipedia-calendar/README.md

 Link : https://github.com/Napolitain/sc2-calendar

-Now, written in Go, and using Memcached mostly because of its free tier, the application is more maintenable and faster.
+Now, written in Go, and using Memcached mostly because of its free tier, the application is more maintainable and faster.
 It is also a cool way to learn Go 😁

 ### What is it ?